SunakazeKun/galaxypad/README.md

 - You should only record playback when playing as Mario.
 Both objects will be disabled when playing as Luigi.
 - Both objects disable the Star Pointer completely.
 Thus, Mario can't interact with objects that require the Star Pointer, for example Pull Stars and Grapple Flowers.
-- The game's pseudo-random number generator (PRNG) won't be reseeded to account for random events, such as enemies moving in random directions.
-Therefore, it can happen in some scenarios that the player gets damaged by enemies.

 # Usage
 In this section, it is assumed that the game you want to record player input in already uses Syati's *PadRecord* code.
 The general usage is this: